sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### BLACK-BOX TECHINIQUES:

+Black-box techinques, refers to those test methods, that don't need to known the inner workings of the device under test. its is named: black-box ... because you can't see what is inside.
+Usually they are based and designed to evaluate the compliement of the requirements and specifications.

 #### EQUIVALENCE PARTITIONING:
 The inputs to the sistem are classified into groups or value ranges, that have and expected equivalent response, so they are expected to be processed in the same way.
 This groups of values, can be for example: group of correct or valid inputs or data, group of incorrect (or not valid) inputs or data.
 These ranges of values, are kwnown as 'partitions'.
 This way the test, are designed so the check the behavior of the system for every partition.